nigeltao/nigeltao.github.io/blog/2021/json-with-commas-comments.md

 configuration files, without adding so many features that it's incompatible with numerous other (deliberate and accidental) existing JSON extensions._

+_Update on 2020-02-26: This new file format is not a particularly novel or profound 'invention', for those already familiar with JSON.
+The point is that people keep wanting it and re-inventing it, so we might as well give it a standard name (and file extension)._

 ## Extensibility